Palace of Ajuda: Royal residence

 Following the tragic deaths of members of the royal family in 1861 from typhoid fever, there were many who counselled King Luís to abandon the Palace of Necessidades.
 After being acclaimed king (22 December 1861), Luís moved temporarily with to the Palace of Paço de Arcos, while remodelling occurred at Ajuda to adapt the building to become the new royal residence.
 At the same time, a match was made between Luís and Maria Pia of Savoy, daughter of King Victor Emmanuel II of Italy, who were married in 1861; on 16 April 1862, the new King and his wife, moved into the palace transforming it into the formal royal residence.

 In order to become liveable, the King directed Possidónio da Silva and Costa Sequeira to renovate and remodel the building, primarily based on the tastes of the Queen.
 The old Sala do Dossel, the audience hall, was renamed the Sala das Tapeçarias Espanholas, because of the Spanish three crystal chandeliers were installed in the hall on the occasion of the marriage of Luís and Maria Pia of Savoy.
 An interior vestibule was transformed into a Winter Garden(Jardim de Inverno).
 Possidónio da Silva also covered the ceiling murals with a painted ceiling covered in genies, sphinx and chimeras, on which were later applied agate and chalcedony stones (gifts from the Viceroy of Egypt) in addition to Portuguese marble.
 The Sala do Fumo (Smoking Room) was constructed in carved wood.
 The Sala Azul (Blue Room) was decorated tapestries found in the space (which were produced by the Real Fábrica de Santa Bárbara de Madrid with designs by Francisco de Goya).
 These tapestries were a gift from Spain in 1785, in honour of the royal wedding of the Prince John VI and Carlota Joaquina.
 Similarly, the as a reception room, and the workers tore up gold wallpaper and replaced the painted cornice with a real one.
 In the office adjacent to the Winter Garden, the walls were lined in pink velvet to house a collection from Saxony and the ceiling stucco was painted with representations of birds and views of Italy and Lisbon, by Giuseppe Cinatti and Achille Rambois, while the furniture was selected by Krieger, Suc.
 Racault of Paris.
 The Sala Verde (Green Room) received new ceiling stucco with bas-relief ornamentation and gold-leaf.
 Renovations also proceeded in the palace chapel, Queen's washroom and dining room by Leandro Braga, who was also assisted by Atelier responsible for the King's painting studio and personal library.
 It was during this remodelling that the painting Chegada de D. João VI, in the ballroom by the artist Fuschini disappeared.

+State cradle of Prince Carlos, preserved at the palace.